wasabi805/webpack-babel-typescript-tailwind/README.md

     npm install sass-loader sass --save-dev

-Let's start by adding the adding sass-loader to our rules array in webpack.config.js .
+Let's start by adding the sass-loader to our rules array in webpack.config.js .

     //inside webpack.config.js